larapie/larapie/README.md

 ```

 WARNING:
 This repository is in it's early stages.
 Heavy development is going on and things are going to break.
-Please check it out for eductational purposes only for now.
+Please check it out for educational purposes only for now.
 Notice will be given when it is production ready.